 This is a level of structure and professionalism that is unseen in this market.
 Our focus is on unlocking a supply-chain that is reliable enough for fortune 500 companies to convert from other products to hemp.
-These large institutions want to utilize stronger, lighter, cheaper, and more Eco-friendly materials to produce their products.
+These large institutions want to utilize stronger, lighter, cheaper, and more sustainable materials to produce their products.
 But, the only way this happens is with farming partners who are properly incentivized to grow quality industrial hemp crops at scale.

 Heartland Industries is currently in talks with farmers and co-ops across the country who are looking to shift over to industrial hemp.
 As leaders in agriculture, these farmers see the future of sustainable materials that can provide long term financial upside while reducing their operating costs.